 2. Do you need a lawyer to sell a house in California?

 No, you don't need a lawyer for selling a house in California.

-What needs to be disclosed when selling a house in California?
+5. What must be disclosed when selling a house in California?

-You need to disclose the following things when selling a house in California:
+You need to provide the following disclosures when selling a house in California: